 When setting up points, you can decide how many points a student should earn in a week and what they need to do to earn those points.
 As the community owner, you get to choose these values.
 Here are two examples of point breakdowns:

-How to Set up Points
+Set up Points

 Organizing and Elevating Posts

 Topics are similar to hashtags and can be selected by anyone publishing posts.
 All community members have the option to click on a topic to read all posts that have been tagged with it.
-For organization, therefore, it’s best practice require students to select one or more topics for each post they publish.
+For organizations, therefore, it’s best practice to require students to select one or more topics for each post they publish.
 Topics are created (and edited) by the instructor only by clicking on Settings > Topics.

 Accolades are graphical “badges” that instructors can give to a post to award points to that student.
 Yellowdig provides a few default accolades (“Helpful!”
 “Interesting!”
 “Insightful!”) but you can edit what they say, how many points they’re worth, or create new ones that say what you like.
 Topics can be created and edited by clicking on Settings > Accolades.

 Reactions are emojis that both instructors and students can leave on an individual post which gives that some points.
 Posts with the most reactions will rise to the top of the page.
+This is the way that Yellowdig sorts the posts automatically but you can modify your own personal Yellowdig feed and so can students.

 Communicating with Students